 The advantages of ductless hoods are that they are inexpensive, easy to install, and take up a minimal amount of space.
 The primary disadvantage is that they simply don't work very well.
 Some people are skeptical enough to say that they don't work at all.
 However, if you look at the filter in a ductless hood that hasn't been changed in awhile, you can see that they actually do trap quite a bit of cooking grease.
-Yet that's pretty much all they do--moisture and heat get recycled right back into the kitchen.
+Yet that's pretty much all they do--moisture and heat do get recycled back into the kitchen.

 Different Hood Styles

-This range hood fits underneath the cabinet above the range.
-It can duct out the back (if the range is on an outside wall), or up through the cabinet (through the roof, if the range is not on an outside wall).
+If ducted, this hood can duct out the back (if the range is on an outside wall), or up through the ceiling (through the roof, if the range is not on an outside wall).

 - Space-saving, particularly ductless (no exhaust system to the outdoors required).